Video: The Next Stage of the Web Revolution

 High-quality video gives communication an added dimension.
 When you’re in touch with someone using video, you react not only to voice but also to body language.
 This can be especially useful for a sales person who is trying to judge what a client wants.

 As for meetings, video saves time and money.
 Participants don’t have to travel to a venue.
-Today’s videoconferencing can take place on smartphones and tablets with wireless connections (see our blog on Green Screen)
+Today’s videoconferencing can take place on smartphones and tablets with wireless connections.

 You can also maintain staff mobility for training or presentations.
 Video gives people the freedom to stay on the move or work in remote locations.
 This flexibility streamlines business processes, reduces carbon footprints, and gives a competitive edge.